Thursday, April 30, 2009

 The French Scarf

-The French are not putting away their traditional neckwear because the weather has changed and temperatures are rising?
+The French do not put away their neckwear because the weather has changed and temperatures are rising?
+No way!

-How is it the French woman can put on this sack-like outfit with a écharpe hanging to the floor and come off looking chic, soigné et avec du syle?
+How is it the French woman can put on this sack-like outfit with l'écharpe hanging to the floor and come off looking chic, soigné et avec du syle?

-Granted the scarf has history, even if this is an English painting, it's hanging in a French museum (musée Cognaq-Jay) by the way.
+Granted the scarf has history (even if this is an English painting) it's hanging at musée Cognaq-Jay by the way.

 More traditional French neck adornment at nearby musée Carnavalet.

-The bow still adorns the neck of most French jam jars...
+A bow adorns the neck of many French jam jars.

 A French scarfy twist on this intensely chocolate-carmelized Saint Honore creation at Pierre Herme.